LiterallyFabian/SVB/README.md

   - Rewrote catch scripts to ease modding
 - **3/1**
   - Compressed all catch sprites to optimize loading
-  - Scaled speeds to work across all devices (including mobile!)
+  - Scaled speeds to work across all refresh rates
+- **4/1**
+  - Added mobile support